Seif-R15/Covid_Analysis/README.md

 # Covid_Analysis
-Covid_Analysis from Ingestion using HDFS Hive hql script and Oozie workflow to Visualization using Power BI
+Create an automated pipeline from Ingestion using HDFS Hive hql script and Oozie workflow to Visualization using Power BI

 # Steps